Rated 'Excellent' on Trustpilot

 African

 African men have a significantly higher risk of heart disease and related conditions, such as hypertension and stroke.
-According to the Centres for Disease Control and Prevention (CDC), African men have an increase in heart disease risk of 21% compared to white men.
+According to the Centres for Disease Control and Prevention (CDC), African men have a 21% higher risk of heart disease compared to white men.
 There are several genes that occur in African populations that increase the risk of heart disease, including APOL1, PCSK9, SCN5A, G6PD, ADRB2 and MYH7.
-If you are black or have black ancestry, it may be worth getting your genetics tested to assess your level of risk.
+If you are black or have black ancestry, consider getting your genetics tested to assess your level of risk.

 Asians